Taylor Heinicke’s past two WFT starts are testing Ron Rivera’s belief in his QB

 On Thursday, others downplayed Rivera’s comments.
 Offensive coordinator Scott Turner said there’s “no plan” to rotate quarterbacks, and Allen echoed him, saying he’s been preparing “just like I do every other game.”

 In his past two starts, both losses to the Dallas Cowboys, Heinicke has played the worst games of his career.
-His combined totals those two games are ugly: 18 completions in 47 attempts (38.3 percent) for 243 yards, two touchdowns and three interceptions to go with eight sacks.
+His combined totals in those two games are ugly: 18 completions in 47 attempts (38.3 percent) for 243 yards, two touchdowns and three interceptions to go with eight sacks.
 There have been 480 starting quarterback showings in the NFL this season, and by the advanced metric expected points added per dropback, Heinicke’s performance Sunday night at Dallas was the worst of them all (minus-31.09).

-There are plenty of explanations for such a poor performance: Heinicke had just returned from the covid-19 reserve list; it was the team’s second road game in six days; ailing skill players were limited; the decimated offensive line allowed pressure on 46.2 percent of his snaps, according to TruMedia.
-Heinicke also pointed out the Cowboys defense is talented, with “probably the best” line in the league.
+There are plenty of explanations for such a poor performance: Heinicke had just returned from the covid-19 reserve list; it was the team’s second road game in six days; ailing skill players were limited; and the decimated offensive line allowed pressure on 46.2 percent of his snaps, according to the website TruMedia.
+Heinicke also pointed out the Cowboys’ defense is talented, with “probably the best” line in the league.

 “That defense isn't just doing it to us,” he said.
 “They're doing it to almost every team they play.”